 Respite care can be found in a local area by contacting:

 - Carer Gateway on 1800 422 737

 An NDIS Local Area Coordinator

 Carers Australia on 1800 242 636

-It’s a good idea to make an emergency care plan, in case someone else needs to take over from a carer in an emergency.
+It’s a good idea to make an emergency care plan, in case someone else suddenly needs to take over from your carer in an emergency.

 An emergency care plan should include personal information, details of any emergency contacts, a list of medications and health history, any care needs, and anything else someone taking over will need.